yussan/vscode-sync/README.md

 # vscode-sync
-Cloud sync alternate for Visual Studio Extentions and Settings
+Cloud sync alternate for Visual Studio Extensions and Settings